RobbieBooth/AI-Question-Generator/README.md

 # AutoMCQ: Automatic Multi-Choice Question Generation Using GPT-4o Mini

-Welcome to the repository for **AutoMCQ**, a research internship project that leverages OpenAI's GPT-4o Mini model to generate high-quality multiple-choice questions based on student code submissions, specific question counts, and contextual understanding of the code.
+Welcome to the repository for **AutoMCQ**, a research internship project that leverages OpenAI's GPT-4o Mini model to generate multiple-choice questions based on student code submissions, specific question counts, and contextual understanding of the code.

 ## Overview